 The first 30 years of Jamie’s career was spent at EY, which included 18 years as a partner in the Austin office.
 In 2004, a year after retiring from EY, he helped establish Holtzman Partners with John Moellenberg and Mike Panozzo.
 Prior to becoming a CPA in the state of Texas in 1976, Jamie earned a B.B.A. in accounting from the University of Texas at Austin.
 He is a member of the AICPA.

 Not only is Jamie known for his humor and compassion around the office, he is also known for his tireless efforts to support the community.
-He is past chairman and member of the president’s cabinet for the Paramount Theatre for the Performing Arts; past board treasurer for Austin Groups for the Elderly; past board member and current member of the finance/investment committee at Ronald McDonald Charities of Central Texas; a sustaining member of the University of Texas at Austin, Department of Accounting; a member of Knights of the Symphony; and a member of University of Texas Silver Spurs Alumni Organization.
+He is past chairman and member of the president’s cabinet for the Paramount Theatre for the Performing Arts; past board treasurer for Austin Groups for the Elderly; past board member and current member of the Finance, Investment and Audit committee at Ronald McDonald House Charities of Central Texas; a sustaining member of the University of Texas at Austin, Department of Accounting; a member of Knights of the Symphony; and a member of University of Texas Silver Spurs Alumni Organization.

 What’s your favorite thing to do in Austin?

 Walk on the hike and bike trail with my wife, Mickey.
 It is a beautiful spot and saves us counseling fees!